 Who doesn’t love going on vacation?
 Whether you’re a student trying to find someone you can pay to write your essay before break or an adult trudging through the 9-5 workday, vacations are essential to our happiness.
 Plus, the thought of getting to wake up somewhere new is always exciting.
 However, we all know how expensive traveling can be.
 What can you do when you essentially have no money?

-Here’s a quick guide to traveling on a budget – you’ll be surprised at how easy it it to travel quite cheaply.
-It just takes a little bit of planning.
+Here’s a quick guide to traveling on a budget – you’ll be surprised at how easy it is to travel quite cheaply.
+It just takes a little bit of budgeting.
 I highly recommend reading through blogs (Pinterest is my best friend), being flexible, and being prepared ahead of time.

 The key to budget travel is to know what you want to do before you step foot in your new destination.
 This will help you relax and enjoy your trip.
 You won’t have to worry about money.
 Instead you can fully immerse yourself wherever you are.